The Terrible Thunderlizards: Babs

 Babs is the first female human and was created by dinosaur scientists using recovered genetic material from Bill and Scooter spliced together, then doubling the X-chromosome to create a female.
 Her name comes from the acronym for Bio-engineered Animated Biped Specimen (BABS) and she believes strongly in "womankind".
-The Thunderlizards' goal was to use Babs to entrap the two men for the dinosaurs, but she is more intelligent than them and abandoned her original mission to live alone in the jungle.
-Babs is aloof and manipulative and was initially repulsed by Scooter and preferred the company of Bill who was easier to manipulate.
-Babs make future appearances where she has ideas as how to use Bill and Scooter to further her aspirations.
+The Thunderlizards' goal was to use Babs to entrap the two men for the dinosaurs.
+But she was more intelligent than them and abandoned her original mission to live alone in the jungle.
+Babs is aloof and manipulative and was initially repulsed by Scooter and preferred the company of Bill, who was easier to manipulate.
+She makes occasional future appearances where she comes up with ideas on how to use Bill and Scooter to further her aspirations.

 The Thuggosaurs

-The Thuggosaurs are a race of undead Grim Reaper-like dinosaurs that live in the X-Zone on the outskirts of Jurassic City which is a frequent target of the Thuggosaurs who are recurring antagonists in the program.
-The Thuggosaurs are a parody of the hooded, mutant survivors living in the Forbidden Zone from the movies "Beneath the Planet of the Apes" and prequel "Battle for the Planet of the Apes" in their targeting of Ape City.
-Thuggo (voiced by Brad Garrett in most appearances, understudied by Kurtwood Smith in four episodes) is the diabolical leader of a group of black-hooded skeleton-like Thuggosaurs.
+The Thuggosaurs are a race of black-hooded skeletal undead dinosaurs that live in the X-Zone on the outskirts of Jurassic City, which is a frequent target of the Thuggosaurs, who are recurring antagonists in the program.
+The Thuggosaurs are a parody of the hooded and mutated survivors living in the Forbidden Zone from the films Beneath the Planet of the Apes and Battle for the Planet of the Apes in their targeting of Ape City.
+Thuggo (voiced by Brad Garrett in most appearances, understudied by Kurtwood Smith in four episodes) is the diabolical leader of a group of Thuggosaurs.
 He is a Megalosaurus.
-His vanity insists he always look good, so Thuggo often spends more time trying to improve his appearance than accomplishing his evil plans - plans that would mean the end of the Living Dinosaurs once carried out.
+His vanity insists he always look good.
+So Thuggo often spends more time trying to improve his appearance than accomplishing his evil plans, which would mean the end of the Living Dinosaurs once carried out.
 The Thuggosaurs sometimes have conspiracies that initially appear effective against the dinosaurs, such as kidnapping the president's daughter.
 Biff is Thuggo's wimpy, flower-loving, second-in-command and is inappropriate to be part of a villainous organization like The Thuggosaurs.
 Thuggo has an roundish skull-shape with sharp teeth-like bones while Biff has a long snout with bucky teeth and wears a pair of goggles.
 All other Thuggosaurs share similar features.

 The Primates

-The primates are a group of simians who co-exist in the X-Zone like Bill and Scooter whom they regard as backward and primitive.
+The primates are a group of simians who co-exist in the X-Zone like Bill and Scooter, whom they regard as backward and primitive.
 They are more advanced than the humans, living in condominiums and with an advanced social structure.